When should I schedule my newborn photos?

-The good news is, yes!
+Although the majority of newborn photographers won’t go past the 2 week mark, the good news is, yes, a newborn can still be photographed after the two week mark.
 However, The older the baby, the less they will behave like a newborn.
 As babies spend more time out of the womb and discover their limbs, they will like to stretch out more, not curl up into certain positions, AND sleep less/be more alert.
 This may limit what we can achieve in terms of posing and props.
 However, we will adapt for each situation.

 I have photographed plenty of babies between the two and four week mark for various reasons.
 I just make sure to level set expectations with new parents as to what is achievable for these older babies.
 Typically we will focus on either more wrapped posing, or more natural lie-down poses as baby may not be as comfortable in more of the fetal, curled up positions.
 The wrapping helps them to feel cozier, fall asleep, and feel a little bit like they are back in the womb.

 I always tell clients that every baby is different.
 Some month old babies behave better than some newborns, and some are awake the entire time.
 It may be more challenging with an older baby at times, but it doesn’t mean you won’t have beautiful images of your baby and family.
 Is it still possible to achieve some of these poses with older babies?
 Certainly, if they are sleepy babies.
 Every baby is different!

 The following babies were all photographed at between 3 and 6 weeks old.

 An older baby may be awake for a bigger chunk of your newborn session, and we will adjust accordingly while posing.